 Employers, caregiver companies, private-duty care providers, independent caregivers, and care-related organizations may apply to participate in the NCO Partnership Program.

 NCO accredits participating businesses and independent providers that allow NCO to train and certify their caregivers under the National NCO Standards.
-Approved participants may be recognized as NCO Registry Partners in good standing, showing their participation in NCO’s caregiver training documentation, certification, and verification system.
+Approved participants may be recognized as NCO Registry Partners in good standing.
+This will show their participation in NCO’s caregiver training documentation, certification, and verification system.

-Participation in the NCO Partnership Program may help employers, companies, and independent caregivers demonstrate that they follow NCO’s national standard for non-medical caregiver training documentation and certificate verification.
+Participation in the NCO Partnership Program may help employers, companies, and independent caregivers.
+It will demonstrate that they follow NCO’s national standard for non-medical caregiver training documentation and certificate verification.

 What NCO Accreditation Means

-NCO accreditation confirms that a participating business, employer, caregiver company, private-duty care provider, or independent caregiver has enrolled in the NCO Partnership Program and participates in NCO’s caregiver training, certification, documentation, and registry verification system.
+NCO accreditation confirms that a participant has enrolled in the NCO Partnership Program.
+Qualifying comes through participates in NCO’s caregiver training, certification, documentation, and registry verification system.

 An NCO-accredited partner may be listed as active and in good standing with the National NCO Registry when NCO records show active participation and no known unresolved registry concern, certificate invalidation, misuse of NCO-issued documents, or participation issue in NCO records.